nhi-nhi-nhi/nhi-nhi-nhi/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+>I am a university student specialised in AI

 - just casually learning how to code at the moment
 - fun fact: I used to have 2 metal teeth (cool shiny silver ones), but I replaced them for the white ones :(